vishak-kavalur/visitor-management/docs/user-guide.md

 #### Approving or Rejecting Visits
 1. Locate pending visits in the list
 2. Click the "Approve" or "Reject" button for each visit
-3. For approved visits, the visitor and host will be notified
+3. For approved visits, the visitor and host will receive real-time notifications

 #### Check-In and Check-Out
 1. When a visitor arrives, locate their approved visit
 2. Click the "Check In" button to record their arrival
 3. When they leave, click the "Check Out" button
+4. These status changes are updated in real-time across all connected devices

 ### Managing Visitors